G-Police: Setting

-As this game is set during year 2097, according to the introductory sequence, a sequence also provides the history of this game's setting: during year 2057, the depletion of Earth's resources coincided with widening space exploration.
-After a catastrophic war over ever-declining resources, ending 10 years prior to the events of G-Police, Earth's governments were stripped of military power.
-As a result, powerful corporations had exerted control over Earth and the burgeoning space colonies.
-The Government Police (G-Police) was formed by Earth's remaining coalition government to maintain order in these colonies.
+G-Police is set during the year 2097 in a dystopian science fiction future.
+The depletion of Earth's resources in 2057 results in increased efforts towards space exploration.
+By 2077 the various nations of Earth had begun to lay claim to resources throughout the solar system.
+Disputes over these ever-declining resources escalated into a catastrophic war that ended with the governments of Earth being stripped of all military power in 2087.
+Powerful corporations stepped into the resulting power vacuum and began to exert their control over Earth and the burgeoning space colonies.
+The Government Police (G-Police) were formed by Earth's remaining coalition government to maintain order in these colonies.

-In the latter part of the introductory sequence, Slater, the game's protagonist, introduces himself as a war veteran who had joined the G-Police to conduct his own investigation of his sister Elaine's apparent suicide, suspecting that she was murdered.
-He also provides his view of the G-Police, stating they lack authority and "turn a blind eye" to "shady corporate deals" while attempting to maintain order.
-He describes the Havoc gun-ships as outdated and the pilots as a mixture of desperate war veterans and naïve idealists.
+The main protagonist is Slater, a war veteran who has joined the G-Police to conduct his own investigation into his sister Elaine's apparent suicide, suspecting that she was instead murdered.
+Slater describes the G-Police as lacking in authority and accuses them of turning a blind eye to corporate crime even while attempting to maintain order.
+He describes the Havoc gunships as outdated and the pilots as a mixture of desperate war veterans and naïve idealists.

 Plot

-The early levels of the game depict Slater combating enemy gangs.
-The G-Police suspect "Krakov" corporation is supplying the gangs with weaponry.
-Krakov's president however is subsequently the subject of an assassination attempt by the gangs.
-During this attempt, Hiroshi Tachikawa—a pilot whom Slater describes as flying his gun-ship "like he was born in it"—dies when his gun-ship crashes after mysteriously malfunctioning.
-In the interests of morale, his death is covered up; Slater notes this incident is reminiscent of Elaine's death.
+After joining the G-Police Slater, is tasked with combating gang warfare.
+The G-Police suspect the Krakov corporation is supplying the gangs with weaponry.
+This is thrown into doubt, however, when Krakov's president is subject to an assassination attempt by the gangs.
+During this attempt, Hiroshi Tachikawa—a pilot whom Slater describes as flying his gunship "like he was born in it"—dies when his gunship crashes after mysteriously malfunctioning.
+In the interests of morale, the nature of his death is covered up; Slater notes this incident is reminiscent of Elaine's death.

-After numerous insurgencies, invasions, and terrorism, on these personnel and property, Krakov blames a rival corporation, "Nanosoft", and begins openly attacking them with its private army.
-Lacking evidence for involvement with the criminal gangs, the G-Police protect Nanosoft, ultimately destroying Krakov's military power.
-The G-Police, however, investigate exactly why Krakov and Nanosoft were fighting.
-The latter half of the game depicts a conflict between the G-Police and Nanosoft's private forces, which attack G-Police after Krakov's collapse, both out of panic as to the investigation and to tie up loose ends.
+After numerous assaults on its personnel and property, Krakov blames rival corporation Nanosoft and begins openly attacking them with its private army.
+Lacking evidence for Nanosoft's involvement with the gangs, the G-Police protect the corporation, ultimately destroying Krakov's military power.
+In the aftermath, the G-Police begin to investigate the reasons for Krakov and Nanosoft's conflict.
+The investigation triggers an attack by Nanosoft's own private military forces seeking to end the investigation and eliminate any loose ends associated with the G-Police.

-In the unfolding plot, the player learns that Tachikawa and Elaine were killed (by the sabotage of their gun-ships) to procure microchips implanted in their brains.
-These chips can record a pilot's knowledge and combat skills; Nanosoft desired them to power the artificial intelligence in their weapons.
-The G-Police commander Horton is assassinated by Slater's traitorous wingman Ricardo, also to this end.
-The game ends with the destruction of a large spacecraft by Slater; the closing sequence reveals that Nanosoft had planned to use this to exert military dominance over other corporations.
+In the unfolding plot, Slater learns that Tachikawa and Elaine's gunships were sabotaged so that Nanosoft could procure microchips implanted in the pilots' brains.
+With the ability to record a pilot's knowledge and combat skills, Nanosoft planned to use the chips to power their artificial intelligence equipped weapons.
+An additional microchip is retrieved by Nanosoft when Slater's wingmate, Ricardo kills the G-Police commander Horton.
+It is further revealed that Ricardo had introduced the virus that resulted in the deaths of Tachikawa and Elaine.
+Nanosoft's plans are eventually thwarted when Slater destroys a large spacecraft that the corporation had planned to use to exert military dominance over other corporations.